Jade Vilallon discography: Unbreakable

+Oh Holy Night

-Oh Holy NightOh Holy Night is a single released by Jade Villalon in his solo career, it was not featured in any album released by her.
+Oh Holy Night is a single released by Jade Villalon in his solo career, it was not featured in any album released by her.
 It was released in 2008 for the Christmas season in Korean available in digital download.

+Wonderful World

-Wonderful WorldWonderful World is the first single released by Jade Villalon in her Eternity side project for the Self Entitled Eternity album, it was written by herself and Roberto Geo Rosan.
+Wonderful World is the first single released by Jade Villalon in her Eternity side project for the Self Entitled Eternity album, it was written by herself and Roberto Geo Rosan.
 The music samples Canon in D Major by Johann Pachelbel.
 Another Version entitled Wonderful World (Classical Mix 2011) was released as a single.

 Love

 Love is the seconde single released by Jade Villalon in her Eternity side project for the Self Entitled Eternity album, it was written by herself and Roberto Geo Rosan.
 The music samples Canon in D Major by Johann Pachelbel.

 Only Human

 Only Human is the third single released by Jade Villalon in her Eternity side project for the Self Entitled Eternity album, it was written by herself and Roberto Geo Rosan.
 The music samples Morning Mood by Edvard Greig, the single version of the music was available only in Korean and Taiwan Edition of the album.